Mkoek213/ESP32_smart_led/README.md

 To stop the services, run `docker compose down` or press `Ctrl+C`.

+### Running in Production (AWS IoT Core)

+To run the system with a secure connection to AWS IoT Core:

+1.  **Prepare Certificates**:
+    Place your AWS IoT Core certificates in the `backend/certs/` directory.
+They must be named exactly as follows:
+    -   `AmazonRootCA1.pem` - The Root CA certificate.
+    -   `certificate.pem.crt` - The device/client certificate.
+    -   `private.pem.key` - The private key.

+2.  **Run with Production Profile**:
+    Execute the following command, replacing the broker URL with your AWS endpoint:

+    ```bash
+    MQTT_BROKER_URL=ssl://your-endpoint.iot.region.amazonaws.com:8883 docker compose -f compose.yaml -f compose.prod.yaml up --build -d
+    ```

+    This will start the Backend and PostgreSQL, but **not** the local Mosquitto broker (as it connects to the cloud broker).

 ## Mobile Application (Frontend)

 The user interface is a Progressive Web App (PWA) built with **React** and **Vite**, designed to be installed on mobile devices for native-like control without App Store distribution.